Coronavirus: CDC Puts Americans Who Left Wuhan Into 'Unprecedented' 14-Day Quarantine

 "This is the first time in over 50 years that CDC has issued a quarantine order," said Dr. Nancy Messonnier, director of the National Center for Immunization and Respiratory Diseases at the CDC.
 "While we understand this action may seem drastic, our goal today, tomorrow and always continues to be the safety of the American public."

-She added that the quarantine's 14-day period began with the passengers removal from Wuhan earlier this week.
+She added that the quarantine's 14-day period began with the passengers' removal from Wuhan earlier this week.

 The quarantine was announced one day after the World Health Organization declared the Wuhan coronavirus to be a global health emergency.
 Earlier, the State Department warned Americans not to travel to China, issuing its highest-level safety advisory because of concerns about the deadly respiratory virus.